cp2k/cp2k/tests/README.md

 Some regression testing directories contain:

-- `untested_inputs`: list of input files, which have a more meaningfull setup compared to the regtests, but that are not checked at every single commit.
+- `untested_inputs`: list of input files, which have a more meaningful setup compared to the regtests, but that are not checked at every single commit.

 ### How to Run Regression Tests